isomerpages/moe-bendemeersec/_resources/Sale of School Books and Uniforms.md

 **Walk-In**<br>
 You may purchase from the school bookshop on the dates stated above.
 Please note that longer waiting time may be expected.
-Payment modes accepted: Cash, Paynow (Scan QR Code)&amp; NTUC Care Fund (e-voucher).
+Payment modes accepted: Cash, Paynow (Scan QR Code) &amp; NTUC Care Fund (e-voucher).
 Please note that cheque payments are not accepted.<br>
-A one time packaging fee of $0.10 (Plastic Bag) or $0.90 (Reuisable Bag) will be applied to all orders.
+A one time packaging fee of $0.10 (Plastic Bag) or $0.90 (Reusable Bag) will be applied to all orders.

 Supplier details: